-The law defines abuse in a specific way, restricting it to three different possibilities.
-If you have not committed one of the three types of abuse as defined in this law, a restraining order should not be issued, at least in theory.
+The law defines "abuse" in a specific way, restricting it to three different possibilities.
+If you have not committed one of the three types of abuse as defined in this law, a restraining order should not be issued against you, at least in theory.

-Massachusetts General Laws, Chapter 209A, Section 1, sets out the three definitions of “Abuse”.
+Section 1 of Chapter 209A sets out three different definitions of “Abuse”.
 No serious person could define abuse this way, but here it is.
-In order to get a restraining order, the plaintiff has to prove that the defendant committed one of the following three acts of "abuse".
+In order to get a restraining order, the plaintiff (the person who is bringing the case to court) has to prove that the defendant (the one who is defending) committed one of the following three acts of "abuse".
 The exact words of the law are:

 “Abuse, the occurrence of one or more of the following acts between family or household members:

 A. Attempting to cause or causing physical harm;

 B. Placing another in fear of imminent serious physical harm;

 C. Causing another to engage involuntarily in sexual relations by force, threat or duress.

 To oppose a restraining order in court, you must learn these three definitions of abuse well, and understand their meaning as applied to the facts of your particular situation, almost like you know your own name.
 When you stand before the judge, and you can use the exact words of the law to explain how none of these three definitions apply to you, the judge will know that he or she is dealing with someone not as easy to run over as the average schlub.

 Let’s look at each of these definitions in some detail.

 The first definition of abuse is “Attempting to cause or causing physical harm.”